 - Guillain-Barré Syndrome, or GBS: We are advancing our lead candidate, ANX005, an investigational, full-length monoclonal antibody, or mAb, formulated for intravenous administration in a pivotal Phase 3 clinical trial for the potential treatment of patients with GBS.
 GBS is a rare antibody-mediated autoimmune disease with no U.S. Food and Drug Administration, or FDA, approved therapies, and for which we believe maximum suppression of C1q and the classical cascade early in the disease process may act to rapidly prevent nerve damage and irreversible neurological disability.
-We demonstrated clinical proof-of-concept in a prior placebo-controlled trial and expect to complete enrollment of approximately 225 patients in our ongoing Phase 3 GBS trial in the second half of 2023, with data anticipated in the first half of 2024. - Geographic Atrophy, or GA: We are evaluating ANX007, an antigen-binding fragment, or Fab, formulated for intravitreal administration, for the potential treatment of patients with GA, the leading cause of blindness resulting from damaged and dying retinal cells.
+We demonstrated clinical proof-of-concept in a prior placebo-controlled trial and have achieved target enrollment of approximately 225 patients in our ongoing Phase 3 GBS trial, with data anticipated in the first half of 2024.
+ANX005 has been granted orphan drug designation for the treatment of GBS from both the FDA and the EMA. - Geographic Atrophy, or GA: We are evaluating ANX007, an antigen-binding fragment, or Fab, formulated for intravitreal administration, for the potential treatment of patients with GA, the leading cause of blindness resulting from damaged and dying retinal cells.
 ANX007 is designed to block C1q locally in the eye to provide more complete protection against excess classical complement activity, a key driver of disease.
+In a randomized, multi-center, double-masked, sham-controlled Phase 2 ARCHER clinical trial, ANX007 demonstrated a trend on the anatomical-based primary endpoint, but showed consistent protection against vision loss in a broad population of patients with GA.
+Specifically, topline data reported in May 2023 and presented at the American Society of Retina Specialists (ASRS) Annual Meeting in July 2023 showed that ANX007 provided statistically significant, time and dose-dependent protection from vision loss in patients with GA, measured by best corrected visual acuity (BCVA) ≥15-letter loss, the widely accepted and clinically meaningful functional endpoint.
+In October 2023, we announced that the EMA has granted Priority Medicine (PRIME) designation to ANX007 for the treatment of GA secondary to age-related macular degeneration.
+Interactions with U.S. and EU regulatory authorities on a global Phase 3 pivotal program for ANX007 are ongoing, with plans to provide an update by year-end 2023.

-We completed enrollment of approximately 270 patients in our ongoing Phase 2 ARCHER trial in early 2022.
-We expect to report data from the 12-month treatment-period of the Phase 2 trial in mid-2023, followed by additional data after the conclusion of the six-month off-treatment period by the end of 2023. - ANX1502 for Autoimmune Indications: ANX1502 is a novel oral small molecule targeting classical complement, which we believe is first-in-kind.
-We are conducting an ongoing Phase 1 single-ascending dose, or SAD, and multiple-ascending dose, or MAD, clinical trial designed to evaluate the safety, tolerability, pharmacokinetics, or PK, and pharmacodynamics, or PD, of ANX1502 in healthy volunteers.
-In the SAD trial, a single dose of 450 mg has achieved target drug levels in plasma in patients, consistent with twice-daily dosing, and to date, ANX1502 has been generally well-tolerated with no
+• ANX1502 for Autoimmune Indications: ANX1502 is a novel oral small molecule targeting classical complement, which we believe is first-in-kind.
+We are conducting an ongoing Phase 1 single-ascending dose, or SAD, and multiple-ascending dose, or MAD, clinical trial in healthy volunteers designed to evaluate the safety, tolerability, pharmacokinetics, or PK, and pharmacodynamics, or PD, of ANX1502.
+Results from the Phase 1 trial are expected to be reported by year-end 2023.